marcopompili/grunt-glsl/README.md

 }
 ```

-The top header is basically CSON, apart from the first 5 characters that
-identify that the comment line is a header for grunt-glsl.

-The key 'varname' carries the value of the variable name for the
+The key `varname` carries the value of the variable name for the
 javascript file.

 ### From version 0.3.0
-If the key varname is not given, then the task tries to
+If the key `varname` is not given, then the task tries to
 sanitize the shader filename and use it as a variable name.

 For example: the filename test1_fx.glsl will become: